Phi Delta Phi

-Phi Delta Phi is an international legal honor society and the nation’s oldest legal society.
-With more than 130 chapters and 200,000 total initiated members, Phi Delta Phi remains an elite organization that has produced five U.S. Presidents, fourteen U.S. Supreme Court Justices, and many other influential legal and political minds.
-Prior to becoming an honors society, Phi Delta Phi was a professional fraternity founded at the University of Michigan in 1869 in order"to promote a higher standard of professional ethics."
+Phi Delta Phi is an international legal honor society that was founded at the University of Michigan Law School in 1869.
+It is the nation’s oldest legal society, predating even the American Bar Association.
+Now with over 130 chapters, Phi Delta Phi is an elite organization that has produced five U.S. Presidents, fourteen U.S. Supreme Court Justices, and a long line of influential legal and political minds.

-A quick sample of our members' academic interests include public defense, constitutional law, environmental law, family law, international public interest law, sports law, education law, transactional law, civil rights litigation, and commercial litigation.
-Our members work on the Michigan Law Review, Michigan Journal of Environmental Law, Michigan Journal of Gender and the Law, Michigan Journal of Law Reform, and Michigan Telecommunications and Technology Law Review.
+Phid provides a unique and community-focused law school experience and strives to be an intentional community of law students who aren’t defined by law school but excel at it.
+A quick sample of our members' academic interests includes public defense, constitutional law, environmental law, international public interest law, transactional law, civil rights litigation, and commercial litigation.
+Our members also hold various offices across campus and work on the Michigan Law Review, Michigan Journal of Environmental Law, Michigan Journal of Gender and the Law, Michigan Journal of Law Reform, and Michigan Telecommunications and Technology Law Review.

-Phid is a community, a place filled with a rotating cast of 25 weirdos, and an integral part of MLaw's social life.
+Phid is a community, a place filled with a rotating roster of 25 friends, and an integral part of MLaw's social life.

 Phid is fun, sometimes loud, never lonely, and always supportive.